ssaniva/cs594-spring-2015/README.md

 Objective: visualize the data.
 The data has been analyzed -- now tell the story.
 What better way to tell the story than with a beautiful dashboard.

-## Final Project

-More to come...

-## Big Data Recipe

-More to come...